MicroPasts/bronze-age-index/README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

 1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+This contains the data with CSV and markdown files that generate site pages and scripts for splitting the csv files.

 1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.